wrzchwc/wrzchwc/README.md

 # Hi friend, good to see you here 👋
-My name is Jakub, but my friends call me simply Kuba 😃
+My name is Jakub, but friends call me Kuba 😃
 I am a computer engineering student from Wrocław 🇵🇱
 My maxim is *Stop looking for obstacles, start looking for possibilities* 🙌